TechValleyGameSpace/include.game/README.md

 That's it for now.
 The virtual machine doesn't even host the Ruby on Rails website yet, so that's still in the works.

 == Closing Virtual Machine ==

-1) On command line (Powershell, Terminal, etc.), change directory to this project's "vagrant" folder.
+1) On command line (Powershell, Terminal, etc.), make sure you're not SSHing to the virtual machine.
+If you are, run "exit".

 2) Run "vagrant halt"

 == Opening Virtual Machine After Setup ==

 1) On command line (Powershell, Terminal, etc.), change directory to this project's "vagrant" folder.

 2) Run "vagrant reload"